 The Award is one of a number of Opera House initiatives to support the development of the next generation of arts professionals.
-Complementary Opera House initiatives that support the development of arts professionals include the Lloyd Martin Travelling Scholarship for Emerging Arts Leaders and the Multidisciplinary Australian Danish Exchange, or MADE by the Opera House.
+Complementary Opera House initiatives that support the development of arts professionals include the Lloyd Martin Travelling Scholarship for Emerging Arts Leaders and Multidisciplinary Australian Danish Exchange or MADE by the Opera House.

 The Phillip and Myrtle Foster Memorial Award